volzotan/ChalkRoll/README.md

 ![](media/teaser.jpg)

-Software and Hardware a portable chalk printer.
+Software and Hardware for a portable chalk printer.

 ---